 The practice of, or desire for, intimate relationships with more than one partner, with the consent of all partners involved.
 It has been described as "consensual, ethical, and responsible non-monogamy".
 People who identify as polyamorous believe in an open relationship with a conscious management of jealousy; they reject the view that sexual and relational exclusivity are necessary for deep, committed, long-term loving relationships.

-A person who possesses multiple (typically more than three) gender identities, deliberately refuting the concept of only two genders.
+A person who possesses multiple (typically more than three) gender identities, deliberately refuting the concept that there are only two genders.

 In English and some other languages, pronouns have been tied to gender and are a common site of misgendering

 Some people in have reclaimed the word queer in opposition to assimilation (adapted from “Queering the Field”).
 For some, this reclamation is a celebration of not fitting into social norms.
 Not all people who identify as LGBTQIA+ use “queer” to describe themselves.

 The process of exploring one’s own gender identity, gender expression, and/or sexual orientation.
 Some people may also use this term to name their identity within the LGBTQIA+ community.

 This false concept is often associated with the belief that social and economic gains by people of color cause disadvantages for white people.